 After stating the benefits, it’s time to answer the question “How will you give me this benefit?”.
 In this section, you can give a detailed overview of the benefits you just listed in the main value proposition.
 Make sure you use the mid-page headline after the value proposition to reinforce the USP.

 In this overview of benefits, you will state each benefit again followed by its underlying feature and the purpose of that feature.
 You can add short text content backed by an image/GIF here.

 For the easier composition of this section, reuse the “image, benefit, feature, purpose” template to expand each of the benefits listed in the value proposition section.

 Customer’s trustCustomer’s trust in your brand is greater than your product’s features and benefits. in your brand is greater than your product’s features and benefits.
 To establish trust, you need to establish your brand’s credibility.

 In this section, we are including a list of these trust indicators that will help make your brand (and by extension, your landing page) trustworthy.

 Numbers (exact, not rounded off) help establish instant credibility in the eyes of your customers.
 You could include how many customers you have helped (if you have a sufficiently high number).
-If you have less number of customers, ask your customer’s team the direct result of using your product / service.
+If you have less number of customers, ask your customer’s team the direct result of using your product/service.
 Try to extract those numbers from the customers.
-Also ask if can use them in your marketing material.
+Also ask if you can use them in your marketing material.